rulerofoz/AnotherStockMix/README.md

 5. Insert the MicroSD card.
 6. Turn on the Brick and let it update.
 7. When done, delete the file.

+Credits:
+trimui for the default code
+costlyclick for the original stockmix ro8inmorgan for LEDControl
+RWGlix for the extra rom categories